farahshih/Grocery-Retail-Data-Analysis/Func_AggSales.md

 ```

 #### 6. Compute SKUs popularity
-Aggregate sales data by product upc to sort each sku by sales
+Aggregate sales data by upc and sort each product by sales
 **- Parameter :**
 ``cleaned_df``: a full data frame of weekly sales data, upc information, and other new variables (``unit_price``, ``sales``, and ``prom``)
 ``upc``: a cleaned data frame of all upc information